aws-samples/eks-workshop-v2/website/docs/fundamentals/storage/ebs/ebs-csi-driver.md

 In order to utilize Amazon EBS volumes with dynamic provisioning on our EKS cluster, we need to confirm that we have the EBS CSI Driver installed.
 [The Amazon Elastic Block Store (Amazon EBS) Container Storage Interface (CSI) driver](https://github.com/kubernetes-sigs/aws-ebs-csi-driver) allows Amazon Elastic Kubernetes Service (Amazon EKS) clusters to manage the lifecycle of Amazon EBS volumes for persistent volumes.

+> Optional:
+> To learn how to install the Amazon EBS CSI driver on a non-workshop cluster, follow the instructions in our documentation.

 As part of our workshop environment, the EKS cluster has pre-installed the EBS CSI Driver.
 We can confirm the installation by running the following command:

 ```bash